 The Company is party to a transaction with RTW Investments (the "RTW Transaction") in which the Company received funds to support the continued launch of Jelmyto and the development of UGN-102 in return for tiered, future cash payments based on net sales of Jelmyto and UGN-102, if approved by the FDA.
 The net proceeds received under the RTW Transaction were recognized as a long-term liability.
+The Company recognizes the current cash payable amounts under the arrangement within other current liabilities on the condensed consolidated balance sheets.
 The subsequent measurement for the liability follows the accounting principles defined in ASC Topic 835-30, "Imputation of Interest".
 See Note 9 for further discussion related to the prepaid forward obligation.